 What Happens if You Wait Too Long to Seek Retroactive Child Support in South Carolina?

 There is a legal term called “laches” that prevents people from doing things because they wait too long without an excuse for doing so.
 Laches sometimes can apply in retroactive support situations.
 In a case where there a parent waits a long time to ask for child support to start or increase, a court becomes more likely to apply laches and not allow retroactive child support or to limit how far the parent can go back.
-However, if a court ordered child support in the past, and the parent receiving support waits many years to enforce it, a court will NOT apply laches.
+However, if the court-ordered child support in the past and the parent receiving support waits many years to enforce it, a court will NOT apply laches.
 In other words, the parent who is behind will just get further and further behind.
-Our appellate courts have expressly ruled that the statutes of limitation, which bar certain civil actions, do not apply in child support cases or in actions for paternity.
+Our appellate courts have expressly ruled that the statutes of limitation, which bar certain civil actions, do not apply in child support cases or in claims for paternity.

 Documenting Payment of Child Support